llogan382/learning/node/digging/notes/digging1.md

 The way NODE works are with THREADS- high I/O (input output) threads; Node is best suited for that.

+Node's sweet spot: High thoroughput, efficient input/output.
+It is not good for CPU intensive processes.

 Node's best story is that it can be inserted as the touchpont between the FE and the BE; it is a touch point between the devs on both sides, and the tasks are performed by NODE.